-By the way, the word cake is kake and is almost the same as in Norwegian, ka is pronounced as the (ca) in (cu-stard) and ke is pronounced as the e sound in e-lephant This is my very own method of helping someone to pronounce Norwegian words.
+By the way, the word cake is kake in Norwegian and very similar to English, ka is pronounced as the (ca) as in (cu-stard) and ke is pronounced as the e sound in e-lephant This is my very own method of helping someone to pronounce Norwegian words.

 Mor Monsen Cake (right)

 In case you are wondering about the picture above, what is on the left side?
 Glad you asked, it is...click here and see...
 Nordlandslefse